-Please Note: There are two end plugs on the stage-5 filter that has to be removed before
+Please Note: There are two end plugs on the stage 5 filter that has to be removed before inserting the tubing.
+Please refer to Fig. 1A on page 4 for removal instruction.

 6. Point G Stage-5 filter's T-fitting connection: